What is self care?

 A healthy diet is important for everything from your physical health to your mood and energy levels.
 Make time to prepare nutritious meals.
 The cooking part itself might be your idea of self care.
 If you are super busy during the week and can’t always find the time, plan ahead and make yourself a few meals at the weekend to keep in the fridge or freezer and heat them up as you need them.

 Keeping active doesn’t necessarily mean running marathons or joining the gym.
 You can keep active in whatever way suits your budget and lifestyle.
 If you have the time or money to start a fitness class, join a gym, or join a sports team, that’s great.
 There are plenty of other ways to incorporate exercise into your day.
+Do some yoga in the mornings or at the end of the day.
 Walk or cycle instead of getting a lift or the bus.
 If that’s not possible maybe get off the bus a few stops early and walk the rest of the way.
 Go for a quick walk on your lunch break or between lectures or do some planks at home.
 For more ideas on how to keep active have a look at our exercise section.

 Get enough sleep